AndyDune/ArrayToObjectFieldsMapper/README.md

 Map array data to object fields and vise versa.

 I have an data was retrieved from db.
 Next I need to work with it, edit and update.
-It is better to incapsulate data in object witch control data and describe it.
+It is better to encapsulate data in object witch control data and describe it.

 ```php
 use AndyDune\ArrayToObjectFieldsMapper\ClassMetaDataMapper;